Gatton College of Business and Economics: Gatton Business and Economics Building

 Constructed in the 1960s and opening in 1963 as the Commerce Building, it was renovated and expanded with a new wing for classrooms in 1992.
 The original 1963 wing contains graduate and faculty offices for the accounting and economic departments and includes the MBA center.
 It also features one large auditorium.
 The 1992 extension added a new three-floor atrium, a new computer laboratory, and 24 classrooms.

 The facility has been well maintained, but, as with most facilities of its age, some of the basic mechanical and electrical components had reached the end of their useful lives by the 2010s.
 None of the then-current classrooms supported modern technology and the current structure of the facility allowed only limited renovations or expansions of smaller classrooms.
 Further, the existing building's limited floor-to-floor heights did not allow classrooms to be outfitted with modern learning technology.

 UK long had this facility as a top request.
 Prior plans had suggested a completely new facility with estimated project costs of approximately $100 million.
 The university recognized that the prior plan could not be achieved given 21st-century public financing realities, and turned to private philanthropy for the project.
 To that end, the university took a fresh look at the existing facility and reviewed the feasibility and cost of a dramatic renovation and expansion to house modern classrooms, an auditorium, and student assembly spaces.
 The ultimate concept was then estimated to cost $65 million.

 On March 1, 2013, the University of Kentucky's Gatton College of Business and Economics celebrated the milestone of surpassing the halfway point in its fundraising efforts for the expansion and renovation of its facilities.
 Joined by UK President Eli Capilouto, Gatton College Dean David W. Blackwell announced that nearly $34 million in private funds has been donated or pledged toward the $65 million project.

 The project was part of UK's overall capital improvement plan (House Bill 7) approved by the Kentucky General Assembly and signed into law by Gov. Steve Beshear on February 21, 2013.
 No state tax dollars were used in any of the UK construction projects, which included the Gatton College, a new science building on campus, and improvements to Commonwealth Stadium (since renamed Kroger Field) and UK's football facilities.

 Construction of the Gatton expansion and renovation project began in late 2013.
 The original timetable called for completion of the project by the fall of 2015 or early in 2016, but the facility did not open until August 2016, with an official reopening ceremony that October.

-The building is also currently serving as the temporary home to the UK College of Law while that college's current building is being expanded and renovated.
-The law school moved in the fall of 2017 and is currently scheduled to return to the updated building for the 2019–20 school year.